Toyota Tundra Tire Review By Carter Hayes June 16, 2026 8 min read

 AMERICUS RUGGED MT All- Terrain Radial Tire-LT285/70R17 121Q 10-ply

 You get a heavy-duty mud-terrain tire built for trucks that see work and play.
-The 10-ply construction and deep 19/32nds tread are aimed at durability and bite when you need off-road traction, while the non-directional pattern makes mounting straightforward.
-For everyday driving it gives your Tundra an aggressive stance and strong load capacity, and for weekend trips it handles mud and loose surfaces with confidence.
+The 10-ply construction and deep 19/32nds tread are aimed at durability and bite when you need off-road traction, while the non-directional pattern makes mounting straightforward for a qualified tire shop.
+For everyday driving it gives your Tundra an aggressive stance and strong load capacity, and for weekend trips it helps in mud and loose surfaces.

 What People Say